socbots/flossa-webapp/README.md

 ## webRTC/
 - soundmeter.js to gauge sound volume
-- audio.js for handling mic and TTS
+- audio.js for handling mic and STT
 - socket.io implementation to stream audio to interpreting server

 ## media/